 Why do I need a Minneapolis bankruptcy lawyer?

 The bankruptcy process can be tricky to handle on your own, and there are deadlines and documentation procedures that a lawyer can help you navigate with ease.

-If you or a loved one is looking to file for bankruptcy in Minneapolis, contact the bankruptcy attorneys at Milavetz Law today.
+If you or a loved one is looking to file for bankruptcy in Minneapolis, contact the bankruptcy attorneys at Milavetz Law today by calling 763-560-0000 or submitting a form online.
 We have many years of experience helping clients file for bankruptcy, and we will help walk you through the entire process.